TheMarlboroMan/listener_service/README.md

 	https://github.com/TheMarlboroMan/log
 	https://github.com/TheMarlboroMan/tools

 Be sure to build them first!.
+If you find yourself having problems, maybe you need earlier versions (actually, I would need to update this).

 ## Building